ostrowr/ts-json-validator/README.md

 Let JSON play nicely with Typescript.

-### ⚠️ Warning: This project uses some features from Typescript 3.7, which is not yet officially released.
+### ⚠️ Warning: This project requires some features from Typescript 3.7, which was just released!

 ## Type once, check all the time